tms4517/SV-Coding-Practices/prs/paper/SemVerSoC/SemVerSoC.md

   In SystemVerilog, this means declaring an instance of your `module` with suitable connections to parameter and signal ports.
 3. Verification: Check that your design meets specifications.
-  Includes both simulation and formal methods, and checks may be written in a different language from your SoC design, e.g. TCL, SystemC, or Python.
+  Includes both dynamic and static methods, and checks may be written in a different language from your SoC design, e.g. TCL, SystemC, or Python.
-4. Implementation: Convert your abstract design into a concrete realisation on a physical ASIC or FPGA platform.
+4. Physical implementation: Convert your abstract design into a concrete realisation on a physical ASIC or FPGA platform.
   Includes synthesis, layout, and modifications for testability.
 5. Software: Most modern SoC designs feature some software-programmable component, which will view your SoC design from a memory-mapped perspective.